0xLuigi/sql-metamask-id-viewer/README.md

 Sometimes MetaMask wallet on Firefox won't load due to incorrect file name, so I created this simple program to fix it.

-A simple GUI tool for viewing and copying ID values from MetaMask SQLite databases.
+A simple GUI tool for viewing and copying ID values from MetaMask SQLite databases.<br>
 This tool helps users identify and manage MetaMask wallet files by comparing database IDs with wallet folder names.

 ![SQLite](images/SQLite.png)

-You can find your ☝️ SQLite file in the same folder as the MetaMask vault data, specifically in the idb folder.
+You can find your ☝️ SQLite file in the same folder as the MetaMask vault data, specifically in the idb folder.<br>
+Copy this .sqlite file and move it to the folder where you have this tool saved.

 How to find MetaMask :fox_face: Vault Data in computer’s files: https://community.metamask.io/t/metamask-blank-screen-on-firefox-but-no-seed/12971/32